katspaugh/wavesurfer.js/README.md

     var wavesurfer = Object.create(WaveSurfer);

-Initialize it with canvas and cursor elements (plus some options):
+Initialize it with a canvas element (plus some options):

     wavesurfer.init({
         canvas: document.querySelector('#wave'),
-        cursor: document.querySelector('#wave-cursor'),
+        waveColor: 'violet',
-        color: 'violet'
+        progressColor: 'purple'
     });

 Load an audio file from a URL (via XHR):